 Where We Work

-In partnership with public agencies, Habitat Stewardship Project, Monterey Bay (HSPMB) works to restore habitats on public lands.
-HSPMB partners include the Bureau of Land Management on the Fort Ord Public Lands, the City of Salinas on the Creeks of Salinas, California State Parks for work on the Carmel Lagoon and the Fort Ord Dunes State Park, and the Monterey Peninsula Regional Park District for Marina Dunes and Locke Paddon Park projects.
+In partnership with public agencies, Habitat Stewardship Project, Monterey Bay (HSP) works to restore habitats on public lands.
+HSP partners include the Bureau of Land Management on the Fort Ord Public Lands, the City of Salinas on the Creeks of Salinas, California State Parks for work on the Carmel Lagoon and the Fort Ord Dunes State Park, and the Monterey Peninsula Regional Park District for Marina Dunes and Locke Paddon Park projects.

-Since the initial transition from army base to public lands in 1995, the BLM and HSPMB have worked together to restore hundreds of acres in the Fort Ord backcountry.
+Since the initial transition from army base to public lands in 1995, the BLM and HSP have worked together to restore hundreds of acres in the Fort Ord backcountry.
 Students and community volunteers plant thousands of native plants to restore habitat and prevent erosion.

 Other restoration sites include Salinas River State Beach in partnership with Central Coast Wetlands Group.